 9. Barack Obama

-Obama’s watches of choice during his presidency were the Jorg Gray chronograph, TAG Heuer Series 1500 Two-Tone Diver watch, and a New Balance N7, which he wore mostly during sporting activities.
+Obama’s watches of choice during his presidency were the Jorg Gray chronograph (a watch that currently sells for $295 to $395 new), a TAG Heuer Series 1500 Two-Tone Diver watch (a quartz movement watch that sells for around $400 to $650 on the secondary market), and his New Balance N7 (a heart rate monitor/watch that currently sells for about $100 new), which he wore mostly during sporting activities.
 Obama was also gifted a Vulcain timepiece by the brand itself.

 10. Donald Trump

 President Donald Trump’s watch choices are a little more extravagant than his predecessor’s.
-On the night of his inauguration, Trump sported a Vacheron Constantin Historiques Ultra-Fine 1968.
-Trump also owns a yellow gold Rolex Day-Date, a Patek Philippe Ellipse and he also won Ronald Reagan’s Colibri at auction in 1999.
+On the night of his inauguration, Trump sported a pink gold Vacheron Constantin Historiques Ultra-Fine 1968 (a watch that currently sells for about $25,000 on the secondary market).
+Trump also owns an 18K yellow gold Rolex Day-Date (a model that starts at about $29,000 new and goes way, way up), a Patek Philippe Ellipse in yellow gold with a blue dial (a watch that currently sells for about $8,000 on the secondary market).
+He also placed the winning bid of $7,000 for Ronald Reagan’s Colibri to benefit Alzheimer’s research at a charity auction in 1999.

 Have you got a watch you would like to sell?

-Whether your watch tastes mimic that of John F. Kennedy or whether you have always opted for more modest choices such as Obama’s timepieces, if you are looking to sell or upgrade your watch, WP Diamonds allows you to sell quickly and easily for the best price.
+Whether your watch tastes mimic the presidential watches of John F. Kennedy or whether you have always opted for more modest choices such as Obama’s timepieces, if you are looking to sell or upgrade your watch, WP Diamonds allows you to sell quickly and easily for the best price.
 In order to receive your offer, simply fill in the online form today.

 WP Diamonds is a BBB A+ accredited business and one of the many advantages of selling with us is that there are no hidden fees.
 The selling process is fully secure and payments can be made in as little as 24 hours from the time of accepting your offer.